 As we already mentioned many seeds need warm temperatures to germinate, so find a warm spot in your house.
 The top of a fridge would be a better place than a cold but bright window.
 Placing the tray on top of a heating vent in the winter is great too.
 You want about 85F degrees for fast germination.
 A Germination Station with Heat Mat can be helpful.

 After germinating not all seedlings like it warm.
 Winter crops like the cabbage family plants, like it rather cool.
 We find they do better in a sunny basement window or out in the garage greenhouse.
-Check out winter sowing for cold weather crops as well.
+Or use winter sowing for cold-weather crops.

 Sowing seeds